 Natural history series will use CGI to follow the last days of the dinosaurs.
 It's being produced by BBC Studios' Natural History Unit.

-This workplace thriller focuses on Mark, an employee with a dark past trying to put himself back together.
+This workplace thriller focuses on Mark an employee at Lumen Industries (a company looking to take work-life balance to a new level).
+Mark (Adam Scott) has a dark past and is trying to put himself back together.

 Based on Gregory David Roberts' 2003 novel, which is based on Roberts' life.
 The main character is a convict who flees an Australian prison for Bombay where he meets gangsters and criminals.